ankilab/HANCOCK_MultimodalDataset/README.md

 **Step 4: Extracting image features**

 To extract features from images (TMA core tiles), run `extract_tma_image_features.py`.
-This step is only required if you would like to reproduce our results from adjuvant treatment prediction using deep learning.
 We use [deeptexture](https://github.com/dakomura/deep_texture_histology) for feature extraction.
 This package requires Python version <= 3.8.15.
 Therefore, we recommend to run this script in another environment.
 ```